hellojialee/Improved-Body-Parts/README.md

 - [Associative Embedding](https://github.com/princeton-vl/pose-ae-train)
 - [NVIDIA/apex](https://github.com/NVIDIA/apex)

+## Recommand Repositories

+[Faster Version](https://github.com/sokunmin/Improved-Body-Parts): Chun-Ming Su has rebuilt and improved the post-processing speed of this repo using C++, and the improved system can run up to 7~8 FPS using single scale with flipping on a 2080 TI GPU.
+Many thanks to Chun-Ming Su.

 ## Citation

 Please kindly cite this paper in your publications if it helps your research.